jonasblasques/data-engineering-zoomcamp-notes/1_Containerization-and-Infrastructure-as-Code/README.md

 docker network create pg-network
 ```
 We will now re-run our Postgres container with the added network name and the container network name,
-so that the pgAdmin container can find it (we'll use pg-database for the container name):
+so that the pgAdmin container can find it (we'll use pg-database for the container name).

+Run the following command on a bash/ubuntu wsl terminal:

 ```
- winpty docker run -it \
+ docker run -it \
   -e POSTGRES_USER="root2" \
   -e POSTGRES_PASSWORD="root2" \
   -e POSTGRES_DB="ny_taxi" \